 My grandfather, Mendel Ham, grew up on a farm in rural South Carolina.
-Although racial inequality was rampant, I’ve been told that one of his best friends was an African-American farm hand.
-And that pretty much sums up my grandfather.
-The stares and jeers of others weren’t strong enough to break his spirit.
+Racial inequality was rampant in the Deep South during the 1930’s, but one of his best friends was an African-American farm hand.
+That pretty much sums up my grandfather—the stares and jeers weren’t strong enough to break his spirit.

 I didn’t know him as a young man, but I try to envision him approaching my grandmother to ask her on their first date.
-Or, as an eighteen-year old marine, serving our country in Japan, which he once told me was the loneliest time of his life.
+Or, see him as an eighteen-year old marine, serving our country in Japan.
+He once told me that was the loneliest time of his life.

-I only know about his younger days from the stories he shared over our weekly breakfast when I was in high school or the occasional reminiscing of my own father as he shares old family photos.
+I only know about his younger days from the stories he shared over our weekly breakfasts when I was in high school.
+Or there was the occasional reminiscing of my own father as he shared old family photos.

 There’s not a day that goes by when I don’t thank God for those memories with my Paw Paw.
 Those memories are all that I have left.
 A year after his much-deserved retirement, Paw Paw began a battle with cancer that ravaged his body.